-Taking notes accurately is a vital skill in the newsroom and is an essential element of the NCTJ qualification.
-Dictaphones are banned in court and the increase in online publications means the speed of copy is even more important.
-You'll learn Teeline, which is the most accessible and popular form practised by journalists.
-We know that when it comes to applying for jobs, editors are looking for 100 words per minute shorthand on your CV.
+Taking notes quickly and accurately is a vital skill in the newsroom and is an essential element of the NCTJ qualification.
+You'll learn Teeline, the most accessible and popular form practised by journalists, with the aim of reaching 100 words per minute.